 A chalazion is a common condition affecting the eyelid and is caused by a blockage of a gland in the eyelid.
 The swelling (cyst) is usually felt as a small lump.
 Rarely, it can become infected.
-If it is causing problems and does not settle on its own, it can be treated with an injection or removed with a small operation.
+If it is causing problems and does not settle on its own, it can be medically treated with an injection or removed with a small operation.

 What is a chalazion?

 A chalazion is a small (2-8 mm) fluid-filled swelling (cyst) in the eyelid.
 It is common and sometimes called a meibomian cyst or tarsal cyst.
-A chalazion is more common on the upper eyelid.
+A chalazion is more common on the upper eyelids.
 It is possible to have several at once, in more than one eyelid.
 It is not the same as a stye.

 What causes a chalazion?